wp-plugins/comment-notifier-no-spammers/readme.txt

 If you were using Comment Notifier plugin, then deactivate it right away to avoid having it add new spammers to your comment_notifier list.

+Only once, upon activation, this plugin will clean up your "comment_notifier" list (database table) by removing all spammer emails that were subscribed by the Comment Notifier Plugin.
+It will also empty your Comments "Trash" and "Spam".
+This is done automatically upon activation.

+Your existing approved comments, and legit subscribers, will not be lost.

 == Frequently Asked Questions ==

 = Why are Test Emails not sending? =